tjk30/16S-pipeline/README.md

 #"IlluminaRunFolder will look something like "211019_MN00462_0194_A000H3L2M7"
 scp -r /path/to/your/<IlluminaRunFolder> <your-netid>@dcc-login.oit.duke.edu:/path/to/DCC/folder
 ```
-### Upload barcode and mapping files
+### Upload barcode file
-See /code folder for template files.
-This files supply the barcodes for demultiplexing (barcodes.tsv) and then sample metadata (mapping.txt)
+See /code folder for template file.
+This file supplies the barcodes for demultiplexing (barcodes.tsv).
 ```
 scp /path/to/barcodes.tsv <netid>@dcc-login.oit.duke.edu:/path/to/DCC/folder
-scp /path/to/mapping.txt <netid>@dcc-login.oit.duke.edu:/path/to/DCC/folder
 ```

 ### Upload silva database